 Aside from the above characteristics, several other requirements must be met for the will to be valid.
 First, the will must be in writing.
 Oral wills are not valid in Arkansas.
-The will must also be signed by the individual creating the will.
+The individual creating the will must also sign the will.
 Furthermore, there must be a minimum of two witnesses who can attest to the fact that the testator signed the will.
-These witnesses must also sign the will after it has been signed by the testator.
+These witnesses must also sign the will after the testator has signed it.

 Many people are hesitant to draft a will because they feel that there’s a certain sense of finality to drafting a document of this type.
 However, wills can be changed.
-However, you must be sure to modifier will according to Arkansas State law’s requirements so that your updated wishes are respected.
-Working with an experienced lawyer can increase the likelihood that this occurs.
+However, you must be sure to modify the will according to Arkansas State law’s requirements so that your updated wishes are respected.
+Working with an experienced estate planning lawyer can increase the likelihood that this occurs.

-Rely on the Experience of a Fayetteville, Arkansas Estate Planning Attorney
+Rely on The Experience of a Fayetteville, Arkansas Will Drafting and Planning Attorney

 The attorneys of Gunn Kieklak Dennis, LLP are proud to serve Fayetteville and the surrounding towns and communities of Northwest Arkansas.
 We can help you draft the will and engage in other estate planning measures to ensure that your wishes are carried out even when you can no longer express them.
 To schedule a confidential consultation at our Fayetteville law offices directly off the Fulbright Expressway in Fayetteville, Arkansas call us at 479-439-9840 today or contact us online.